 This installation from American artist Chris Burden shows the 625 submarines of the US fleet from the late 1890s to the late 1980s.
 The cardboard models have been suspended at different heights to look like a school of fish.
 Also see our other entries on single-datum physical visualizations.
 Sources: Found on Loren Madsen's lecture slides Art as Information – Information as Art.
 Wikipedia article on Chris Burden.
 Photo from Giorgia Valli, […]

-In 1994 the American Printing House for the Blind publishes a short guidebook explaining how to convey infographics for the blind using tactile graphics.
-Part (and maybe all) of it is inspired by a 1992 book by Polly Edman.
-Sources: APH (American Printing House for the Blind), Inc. (1994) Tactile Graphics Starter Kit.
-Polly Edman (1992) Tactile Graphics
+In 1994 the American Printing House for the Blind publishes a short guidebook explaining how to convey infographics for the blind using tactile graphics (first and second images).
+Most of it is inspired by a 1992 book by Polly Edman.
+Although it's not clear when were the first tactile infographics created, (non-thematic) tactile maps already existed in the 1910s (right image).
+Sources: APH (American Printing House […]

 Californian artist Loren Madsen has been making data sculptures since 1995 and still continues today.
 CPI / Cost of Living (left image) is the first of his series: A lamination is one year.
 Vertical axis is the Consumer Price Index (CPI) for food; the horizontal axis is the CPI for gasoline + electricity.
 The rising center line is the CPI for housing.
 The 'snout' is the […]